Creating External Plugins for Kubebuilder

 Example CLI Commands

-Now, you can using it by calling the CLI commands:
+You can now use it by calling the CLI commands:

 # Initialize a new project with the external plugin named `sampleplugin`